autofac/Documentation/docs/advanced/pooled-instances.rst

 .. note::

-    The Autofac Pooling behaviour is built on top of the `Object Pool <https://docs.microsoft.com/en-us/aspnet/core/performance/objectpool>`_ implementation available from the Microsoft.Extensions.ObjectPool package.
+    The Autofac Pooling behaviour is built on top of the `Object Pool <https://docs.microsoft.com/en-us/aspnet/core/performance/objectpool>`_ implementation available from `the Microsoft.Extensions.ObjectPool package <https://www.nuget.org/packages/Microsoft.Extensions.ObjectPool/>`_.

     The behaviour of that pool informs a lot of the behaviour of Autofac.Pooling.

 Matching Lifetime Scopes
 ------------------------

-In the same way that you can configure a normal registration to be scoped to a :ref:`Matching Lifetime Scope <lifetime-instance-scope-per-matching-lifetime-scope>`, you can configure a pooled registration to be scoped in the same way:
+In the same way that you can configure a normal registration to be scoped to a :ref:`matching lifetime scope <lifetime-instance-scope-per-matching-lifetime-scope>`, you can configure a pooled registration to be scoped in the same way:

 .. sourcecode:: csharp